-TIP: If you can't find a home that ticks all the boxes, focus on your must-haves and be willing to compromise on the nice-to-haves.
-Securing a place that meets your core requirements, even if it's only 80% perfect, is preferable to chasing a pie-in-the-sky dream that may never come to fruition.
+If you can't find a home that ticks all the boxes, focus on your must-haves and be willing to compromise on the nice-to-haves.
+It's better to settle for a place that is eighty per cent okay than to chase an unrealistic dream day after day.
 After all, every home has its individual character and potential; sometimes it just takes a little imagination to see it.